manuGil/online-core/docs/source/systems-model.rst

    The NetLogo web interface

-You will experiment with the following models:
+Now, we will experiment with the following models:

 + Flocking (Sample Models - biology),
 + Wolf Sheep Predation (Sample models - biology), and
 + The CA 1D Rule 30 (Sample Models- Computer Science)

-Task
+Task 7
    We will start with the Flocking.
-This model demonstrates how spatial patterns (Flocks) emerge based on three very simple behavior rules: *alignment, separation and cohesion*.
+This model demonstrates how spatial patterns (Flocks) emerge based on three simple behavioural rules: *alignment, separation and cohesion*.
 Go to :guilabel:`Seach the Models Library` > search for :guilabel:`Sample Models/Biology/Flocking` > click :guilabel:`setup` > :guilabel:`go`.

 .. make reflection
    The Flocking model is an `agent-based model <Agent-Based_>`_.
-Agent-based models consist of three components: *agents* (with behavior), the *environment* in which these agents exist and *time*.
+Agent-based models consist of three components: *agents* (with behaviour), the *environment* in which these agents exist and *time*.

 .. attention::